su-hoxton/su-hoxton/README.md

 - ⚙️ I’m currently working on a classroom finder tool.

-- 🌱 I’m currently learning Data Scraping & React.JS.
+- 🌱 I’m currently learning React.JS and Ruby.

 - ❓ Feel free to ask me about anything Python related!